Bylaws of the Federal Reserve Bank of St. Louis

 Section 15.
 Prohibition on Assignment.

 Any right provided under this Article to a Person may not be assigned.
 However, the estate of a Person shall succeed to any right that the Person has should he or she die while a Covered Matter is pending.
-Nothing contained in this Article is intended or shall be construed to give anyone other than the Person involved, or the Person's estate, any legal or equitable right, remedy or claim, under or in connection with this Article.
+Nothing contained in this Article is intended or shall be construed to give anyone other than the Person involved, or the Person’s estate, any legal or equitable right, remedy, or claim, under or in connection with this Article.

-ARTICLE VIII - AMENDMENTS
+ARTICLE VII - AMENDMENTS

 The Board of Directors shall review the Bylaws at least triennially.
-These Bylaws may be amended at any regular or special meeting of the Board of Directors by a majority vote of all directors; provided, that at least five days prior to such meeting there shall have been delivered to each director a written notice of such meeting stating that a proposal to amend the Bylaws will be presented to such meeting, unless waiver thereof shall have been made in writing.
+These Bylaws may be amended at any regular or special meetings of the Board of Directors by a majority vote of all directors; provided, that at least five days prior to such meeting there shall have been delivered to each director a written notice of such meeting stating that a proposal to amend the Bylaws will be presented to such meeting, unless waiver thereof shall have been made in writing.